docmarionum1/bitku/README.md

 ## Running

-From the root directory start the emulator with
+### From the root directory start the emulator with

   `flow emulator`

-Then deploy the contracts with:
+### Then deploy the contracts with:

   `flow project deploy --network=emulator --update`

-Other commands with the flow cli:

-  #flow accounts create --network=emulator --key 1719d6f599b841b84cd282b2930cc5b9e88e6e56a8c7b3dfa71aec0205705d238c62080898568030be0bd4d187ebf2d3e22be03a181c5ff32571c1c2b19f84df --signer emulator-account

-  flow transactions send cadence/transactions/transfer_tokens.cdc --args-json '[{"type": "UFix64", "value": "1.0"}, {"type": "Address", "value": "0xf669cb8d41ce0c74"}]'

-  flow scripts execute cadence/scripts/CheckCollection.cdc
+### Set up the wallet `fcl-dev-wallet/`:

+  `git clone git@github.com:onflow/fcl-dev-wallet.git`

-Start the wallet `fcl-dev-wallet/`
+  Modify `package.json` to serve the wallet on port 3001

+  Change `"dev": "next dev"` to `"dev": "next dev -p 3001"`

-  npm run dev
+  `npm run dev`

 Start the webserver in `web/`

   yarn start

+Before trying to mint any haikus,
+Create new test accounts from the fcl-dev-wallet web interface to create the charity address by clicking "Initialize Dev Wallet for more Accounts" on the screen to connect your wallet.

+Run the contract tests with:

+  `npm run test-cadence`

+(For tests to pass, the computation limit needs to be increased from the default 999).
+Modify `web/node_modules/flow-js-testing/dist/index.js` changing 999 to 999999.
+TODO: Allow limit to be configured in sendTransaction in `web/node_modules/flow-js-testing/src/interaction.js`